Viviana Simon: Research and career

 Simon studies the biology of HIV and which aspects of the infection make it difficult to treat or cure.
 She has studied the modes of action of HIV restriction factors as well as the escape of lentiviral vectors.
 Simon investigates a group of genes that can restrict the replication of exo- and endogenous viruses.
 APOBEC is a family of cytidine deaminases (enzymes) that are expressed in cells that are susceptible to HIV-1.
 She has shown that APOBEC Complex 3G (C3G) is active against HIV-1 and HIV-2, as well as LTR retrotransposon and Hepatitis B. Simon has demonstrated that the HIV Viral infectivity factor protein counters the antiretroviral activity of APOBEC3G by inducing its degradation by proteasome.
 She has also generated a HIV/SIV Viral infectivity factor (Vif)-APOlipoprotein B mRNA-Editing Catalytic polypeptide (APOBEC) interface model.
 She believes that restriction mediated by APOBEC cytidine deaminase causes the diversification of HIV-1.

 Working with Florian Krammer, a colleague in the Department of Microbiology at the Icahn School of Medicine at Mount Sinai, Simon created an antibody test that can determine immunity to Coronavirus disease 2019.
-The test makes use of an serological enzyme-linked-immuno-sorbent-assays (ELISA), which measure the presence of coronavirus antibodies in blood.
+The test makes use of an serological enzyme-linked-immuno-sorbent-assays (ELISA), which measure the presence of coronavirus antibodies in the blood.
 The test can tell whether someone has ever had coronavirus disease, which allows researchers to better understand which members of the population do or do not have the disease.
 Coronavirus disease patients who have recently recovered have high levels of antibodies in the blood, and this convalescent plasma can be used to treat critically ill patients.
 Antibody testing can also support medical professionals in deciding which staff take on the riskiest tasks (for example, intubating infected patients) as they can identify healthcare workers who have been exposed and are immune.